stevotron/php-class-Err/README.md

 ##Custom terminal actions

 The class will perform one of three actions in the event of a terminal error.
 This is determinined by the termination mode.
 If in development mode (default setting) it will run a private method called `terminalActionDevelopment()`.
 If in production mode then it will run a private method called `terminalActionProduction()`.
 If in silent mode then nothing will be output but errors will be logged.
-Set termination mode during initialisation, ([see all initilisation options](#all-valid-options-during-initialisation)).
+Set termination mode during initialisation, [see all initilisation options](#all-valid-options-during-initialisation).

 The terminal methods can be customised by extending the class, including updating the property `$class_name`.
 The following is an example,